Sending Held Data

 Hybrid Approaches

-Because Real Time, Batch, and On Demand v5 share the same resource structure and extremely similar data models, it's possible to combine multiple methods to achieve an optimal solution.
+Because Real Time, Batch, and On Demand v5 share the same resource structure and similar data models, you can combine multiple methods to achieve an optimal solution.

-Hybrid approaches require that you use consistent ids for the users, accounts, etc. across all methods being employed.
+Hybrid approaches require consistent IDs for users, accounts, and other resources across all methods.

 MX-Defined GUIDs vs IDs Defined by You

-All resources managed via Real Time, Batch, and/or On Demand v5 must be assigned unique ids by you.
-These ids are how you create, update, and track particular accounts, transactions, etc. Because of the way most banking systems are set up, this is the best approach for handling held data.
+All resources managed via Real Time, Batch, and/or On Demand v5 must be assigned unique IDs by you.
+These IDs are how you create, update, and track accounts, transactions, and other resources.

-MX-assigned guids are UUID values with a three-letter prefix to identify the type of object they belong to.
-For example, a user guid will start with “USR-”.
-This format allows you to easily identify MX-generated GUIDs.
-These prefixes are also reserved by our system for our internal GUIDs and must not be used for your own assigned ids.
-Examples of the guids include but are not limited to:
+MX-assigned GUIDs are UUID values with a three-letter prefix identifying the object type.
+For example, user GUIDs start with USR-.
+These prefixes are reserved for MX-generated GUIDs and must not be used for your assigned IDs.
+Examples include: